newjersey/navigator.business.nj.gov/content/src/fundings/njbac-cannabis-training-academy.md

 sector: []
 publishStageArchive: Do Not Publish
 ---
 New Jersey Business Action Center's (NJBAC) Cannabis Training Academy is a no-cost, virtual technical assistance and training program for cannabis applicants.
-The program includes live question and answer sessions every other week to provide non-legal advice and direction.
+The program includes live question and answer sessions every other week to provide direction.
 Instructors and mentors are faculty who are in or have supported the cannabis industry.

+The academy does not provide legal advice.

 - - -